About Family Activities in Morzine

 Night skiing takes place on the Pleney piste in Morzine every Thursday weather permitting.

-Challenge your family to a game of paintball!
+Challenge your friends and family to a game of paintball!
 This exciting activity offers fun for groups of all ages.
-In most cases you're split into teams and a variety of scenarios and courses are offered at the beginning of all games, with each game lasting approximately 2 hours; the ultimate aim is to shoot your opponents with paint pellets and capture their flag before they get hold of yours.
-There are a number of adventure companies and courses that offer you paintballing fun in Morzine.
+In most cases, you're split into teams and a variety of scenarios and courses are offered at the beginning of all games, with each game lasting approximately 2 hours.
+The ultimate aim is to shoot your opponents with paint pellets and capture their flag before they get hold of yours.
+To practise it in Morzine, the minimum age is 14 years old and there is a minimum of 10 participants.

 Skiing & snowboarding